yuqiyuqitan/SPACEc/README.md

 <details><summary>Windows</summary>

 Although SPACEc can run directly on Windows systems, we highly recommend running it in WSL.
-If you are unfamiliar with WSL, you can find more information on how to use and install it here: https://learn.microsoft.com/en-us/windows/wsl/install
+If you are unfamiliar with WSL, you can find more information on how to use and install it here: https://learn.microsoft.com/en-us/windows/wsl/install If you decide to use WSL, follow the Linux instructions.

-If you decide to use WSL, follow the Linux instructions.
+If you plan to continue with the native Windows environment

-1. To run SPACEc you will need to install some additional software on windows.
+1. One of the segmentation tools within SPACEc neeeds a C++ compiler.
+If your environment doesn't have it already, the easiest way is to:
-    1. Download the community version of Visual Studio from the official Microsoft website: [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/)
-    2. After installing the software on your system, you will be presented with a launcher that allows you to select the components to be installed on your system.
+    1. Download the community version of Visual Studio from the official Microsoft website: [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com/).
+After installing the software on your system, select the following options to install the components needed for C++ development (see screenshots)
-    3. Install the components needed for C++ development (see screenshots) - The download will be a few GB in size, so prepare to wait depending on your internet connection.

         ![image](https://github.com/user-attachments/assets/ca35fe30-8deb-448f-bac7-688774b770aa)

         ![image 1](https://github.com/user-attachments/assets/f4344363-5a31-4695-b75c-5ed8c416b7c2)

-    5. In the meantime, you can already install libvips ([https://www.libvips.org/](https://www.libvips.org/)) by downloading the pre-compiled Windows binaries from this repository: https://github.com/libvips/build-win64-mxe/releases/tag/v8.16.0 and adding them to your PATH.
+    2. In the meantime, you can already install libvips ([https://www.libvips.org/](https://www.libvips.org/)) by downloading the pre-compiled Windows binaries from this repository: https://github.com/libvips/build-win64-mxe/releases/tag/v8.16.0 and adding them to your PATH.
 If you are unsure about which version to choose, [vips-dev-w64-all-8.16.0.zip](https://github.com/libvips/build-win64-mxe/releases/download/v8.16.0/vips-dev-w64-all-8.16.0.zip) should work for you.
-    6. Unpack the zip file and add the directory to your PATH environment.
+    3. Unpack the zip file and add the directory to your PATH environment.
 If you don’t know how to do that, consider watching this tutorial video that explains the process: [https://www.youtube.com/watch?v=O5iBsdAd1_w](https://www.youtube.com/watch?v=O5iBsdAd1_w)

 SPACEc CPU: